Isostasy with Love: I Elastic equilibrium: Isostasy without Love

 \citet{dahlen1982} was motivated to find a more solid theoretical foundation for the relation between the isostatic geoid anomaly $N=\Gamma_s/g_s$ and the underlying dipole density distribution, which can be written as

 where $\nu=1$ in the textbook derivation (Eq.~(5.144) of \citet{turcotte2014}).
 Dahlen works with a highly idealized model based on the following assumptions: the shell is thin, the anomalies are of long wavelength, the density of the ocean and shell are the same, the core is point-like, and the isostatic equilibrium is purely local.
 The last condition means that there is no shear stress between vertical columns (i.e.\ $\sigma_{r\theta}=\sigma_{r\phi}=0$).
-Using Backus' scalar representation of tensors on the sphere, Dahlen finds a family of solutions depending on a parameter (denoted here $\nu$) fixed by the choice of an isostatic prescription.
+Using the scalar representation of tensors on the sphere \citep{backus1967}, Dahlen finds a family of solutions depending on a parameter (denoted here $\nu$) fixed by the choice of an isostatic prescription.
 Thus, various isostatic prescriptions result in different $\nu$ values.
 Dahlen proves that the conditions of equal (spherical) pressure, equal mass, and minimum deviatoric stress imply respectively that $\nu=2$, $\nu=2n/(2n+1)$, and $\nu=\nu^{\rm min}$ with

 I will now translate these results into Airy isostatic ratios.
 Given that the observed surface shape is the same whatever the isostatic prescription (denoted $A$ or $B$), the ratio of the compensation factors for two different prescriptions is equal to the ratio of the corresponding gravitational perturbations: $F_n^A/F_n^B=\Gamma_{sn}^A/\Gamma_{sn}^B=\nu^A/\nu^B$.
-Combining the values of $\nu$ given above with the thin shell limit of Eq.~(\ref{fnEM}) (or Eq.~(\ref{fnUnperOcean})), I get the compensation factor for Dahlen's minimum stress isostasy:
+Combining the values of $\nu$ given above with the thin shell limit of Eq.~(\ref{fnEM}) (or Eq.~(\ref{fnUO})), I get the compensation factor for Dahlen's minimum stress isostasy:

 The approximate equality ($\cong$) reminds us of the fact that this result only holds in the thin shell limit.
-As I will show later, this assumption is more important to the form taken by Dahlen's isostatic formulas than the assumption of locality and even than the prescription of minimum stress.
+As I will show later, this approximation plays a more important role in Dahlen's isostasy than the assumptions of local compensation and minimum stress.
 For that reason, Dahlen's approach is labelled here `TSI', for `Thin Shell Isostasy'.

 The corresponding shape ratio and topographic ratio are obtained from Eqs.~(\ref{FnSnRelation})-(\ref{TnFnRelation}) with $K_c=0$ (the core is point-like):

 Since the factors multiplying $\varepsilon$ are of order unity, the shape and topographic ratios are nearly constant functions of harmonic degree in this approximation.
 Eq.~(\ref{TopoRatioTSI}) was previously obtained by \citet{cadek2019} using an Eulerian approach.